laCour/esphant-arduino/README.md

 The goal of this library is to provide a simple interface for logging data to phant.
 This library will handle interaction with Wi-Fi via any ESP8266 module.
 Its purpose is to make it both easier for users to build phant compatible requests as well as execute those requests.

 This library is based off of the [phant-arduino](https://github.com/sparkfun/phant-arduino) library from SparkFun.
 It uses the same license, GPL-3.
-The `ESPhant` class in this library is essentially a stripped down version of Phant which works alongside with the `ESP8266` class.
+The `ESPhant` class in this library is essentially a stripped down version of Phant which works alongside the `ESP8266` class.

+As an example of stability/reliability, I have made a temperature logger using this library.
+You can see it in action here: [weather.lacour.me](http://weather.lacour.me/).
+The graph updates live, shortly after the logger [logs to data.sparkfun.com](https://data.sparkfun.com/temperatures) every 20 seconds or so.
+This logger uses an ESP-07 with an external antenna.

 ## Installation